rust-lang/rust/src/doc/rustc-dev-guide/src/fuzzing.md

 ## Effective fuzzing

-When fuzzing rustc, you may want to avoid generating code, since this is mostly done by LLVM.
+When fuzzing rustc, you may want to avoid generating machine code, since this is mostly done by LLVM.
 Try `--emit=mir` instead.

-A variety of compiler flags can uncover different issues. `-Zmir-opt-level=4` will turn on MIR optimization passes that are not run by default, potentially uncovering interesting bugs.
+A variety of compiler flags can uncover different issues. `-Zmir-opt-level=4` will turn on MIR optimization passes that are not run by default, potentially uncovering interesting bugs. `-Zvalidate-mir` can help uncover such bugs.

 If you're fuzzing a compiler you built, you may want to build it with `-C target-cpu=native` or even PGO/BOLT to squeeze out a few more executions per second.
+Of course, it's best to try multiple build configurations and see what actually results in superior throughput.

 ## Existing projects